-7.5.3 Education and social outcomes
+7.5.3.
+Education and social outcomes

 Several social outcomes can be related to education through lifestyle choices by individuals which may be improved by the cognitive and socio-emotional skills developed through education.
-The social outcomes which are commonly analysed include health, interpersonal trust, volunteering, political engagement and life satisfaction.
+The social outcomes which are commonly analysed include health, work-life balance, social connections, civic engagement and governance, environment, personal safety, and subjective well-being.

 The relationship between education and social outcomes is measured in a similar way for different variables.
-Taking the example of education and health, the indicator calculates the percentage of adults reporting that they are in good health for a particular educational attainment and/or proficiency level in literacy or numeracy out of the total number of 25-64 year-olds with the same educational attainment and/or proficiency level.
+Taking the example of education and health, the indicator calculates the percentage of adults reporting that they are in good health for a particular educational attainment level and/or numeracy or literacy proficiency level out of the total number of 25-64 year-olds with the same educational attainment and/or proficiency level.